bkolosk1/bkolosk1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Ph.D student at the Jožef Stefan International Postgraduate School.
+I'm a Ph.D. student at the Jožef Stefan International Postgraduate School.
 My research is focused on the intersection of Natural Language Processing and Learning on Graphs.
-I am keen on exploring how machine learning models perform in low-resource setting for less-represented languages, especially interested in transfer-learning within cross-lingual applications.
+I am keen on exploring how machine learning models perform in low-resource settings for less-represented languages, especially interested in transfer-learning within cross-lingual applications.
 I find the process of transferring acquired knowledge fascinating, and I equally enjoy the act of teaching.

-I am Macedonian, born in Bitola, Macedonia on 8th January 1999.
-I finished my elementray (OU.
+I am Macedonian, born in Bitola, Macedonia, on 8th January 1999.
+I finished my elementary (OU.
 Todor Angelevski) and secondary school (SOU.
-Josip Broz Tito, nautral-mathematics major) in my home town.
-In 2017 I moved to Ljubljana Slovenia to pursue my further studies.
+Josip Broz Tito, natural-mathematics major) in my hometown.
+In 2017, I moved to Ljubljana, Slovenia, to pursue my further studies.
 I got my undergraduate degree from the Faculty of Computer and Information Science of the University of Ljubljana.

-I love talking about science, beer, indie music bands and video games.
+I love talking about science, beer, indie music bands, and video games.